The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 The Community Foundation owns the account and any interest earned will not need to be claimed as income for the child or family.

 No, they are not.

 What if we move?

-If you move within the Muskegon Area Intermediate School District your child is still considered a participant in the program and can continue to make deposits and request withdrawals for qualifying educational needs.
+If you move within the Muskegon Area Intermediate School District, your child is still considered a participant in the program and can continue to make deposits and request withdrawals for qualifying educational needs.
 If moving outside the district, you will still have access to your account but will not be eligible for rewards deposits.
-Update your address by contacting the KickStart to Career Coordinator or using the online portal.
+Update your address by contacting the KickStart to Career Coordinator.